Earth Day is celebrated each year on April 22nd, but it’s such an important event that I think we should celebrate it all week!

 After Roosevelt became President in 1901, he used his authority to protect wildlife and public lands by creating the U.S. Forest Service and establishing 51 Federal Bird Reservations, 4 National Game Preserves, 150 National Forests, and 5 National Parks.
 During his presidency, Theodore Roosevelt protected approximately 230,000,000 acres of public land.
 What a legacy!

 Have you read Chris Van Allsburg’s book, Just a Dream?
-It was written in 1990, and it’s somewhat of a classic with an important message that’s still relevant today.
-Just a Dream is a beautiful picture book about a boy named Walter who imagines an exciting future on Earth – until he has a dream with a series of episodes that take him on an unforgettable adventure.
+It was written in 1990, and it’s somewhat of a classic with an important message that’s still relevant today.ย Just a Dream is a beautiful picture book about a boy named Walter who imagines an exciting future on Earth – until he has a dream with a series of episodes that take him on an unforgettable adventure.
 Walter sees what will happen to the Earth if we don’t take better care of our planet.
 What a great introduction to environmental issues and problems!
-I loved the book so much when I first read it that I created a set of discussion cards and other materials to go with the book.
-Download it for free from my TpT store.
+I loved the book so much that I created a set of discussion cards and other materials to go with the book.
+Learn more about this lesson here.

-In addition, I just updated this Green Court Claims lesson from last year to make it Common Core Aligned.
+In addition, I updated this free Green Court Claims lesson to make it Common Core Aligned.
 It’s a wonderful research and writing activity that will make your students think about claims that companies make about their “green” products.
+You can read more about this lesson and how to use it here on my blog.

-If you are game for a more advanced lesson, I have one that I think you’ll like.
-It involves showing this free 20-minute Story of Stuff video.
-This video, created by Annie Leonard, explains where our stuff comes from and the problems faced by our stuff-driven society.
-Be sure to check out the rest of this website, for more great resources.
+If you haven’t visited The Story of Stuff website, be sure to visit the site and explore their resources.
+One of the best ways to understand their mission is to watch the original Story of Stuff Video.
+In this video, Annie Leonard, the founder of the project, explains where our stuff comes from and the problems faced by our stuff-driven society.
+Be sure to check out the rest of this website, too, for more great resources.

-I think you will be amazed when you watch this video.
-To use it with your class, I suggest downloading my free lesson that goes with it.
-You can grab it from my Science Teaching Resources page.
-My lesson includes a chart for students to fill in as they watch the video; however, you don’t need to print one out for each student.
+If you’d like to show the video toย your class (5th grade and above), you can download this free lesson that I created to accompany it.
+Theย lesson includes a chart for students to fill in as they watch the video; however, you donโt need to print one out for each student.
 You can project it on an interactive whiteboard and fill it out as a class.
 You could also have students draw the chart on recycled paper or draw a huge chart on a chalkboard and fill it in as a class.
-My Story of Stuff lesson also includes discussion questions and those don’t require any paper at all!
+My Story of Stuff lesson also includes discussion questions that don’t require any paper at all!

-A word of caution … Be sure to preview the entire Story of Stuff video before showing it to your class.
-It’s most appropriate for 5th grade students and up, and it will take several class periods to watch and discuss completely.
-However, consumerism is such an important topic that it is worth doing over several days or at another time of year.
+Be sure to preview the entire Story of Stuff video before showing it to your class.
+Itโs most appropriate for 5th grade students and up, and it will take several class periods to watch and discuss completely.
+However, consumerism is such an important topic that it is worth spending several days on it.

 In the video, Annie shares that from the extraction of natural resources through sale, use and disposal, all the stuff in our lives has a huge impact on the earth as well as communities around the world.
 However, most of the process of extraction, production, distribution, and consumption to disposal of all this stuff, called the materials economy, is hidden from view.